Samaira Dharnidharka: Career

 Dharnidharka made her Women's Twenty20 International debut at the age of 11, against Thailand on 18 January 2019.
 She was the youngest international cricketer at the time of her debut, and currently the fifth-youngest.
 She was presented her debut cap by Chamani Seneviratne.
 On 28 November 2021, she achieved her maiden T20I four-wicket haul, bowling with figures of 4/5 against Nepal in the 2021 Women's T20 World Cup Asia Qualifier.
 At 14 years 274 days, she was then the second youngest bowler to take a four-wicket haul in Women's T20I cricket, after Bangladeshi cricketer Rabeya Khan in 2019.
 She was granted time off from her Year 10 studies to take part in this tournament.

 In 2022, she took part in the first ever Women's T20 World Cup Qualifier as well as the first ever Women's Asia Cup for United Arab Emirates.
-In January 2023, she took part in the inauguaral ICC Women's Under-19 T20 World Cup held in South Africa.
+In January 2023, she took part in the inaugural ICC Women's Under-19 T20 World Cup held in South Africa.
 She took a hattrick in the warm-up game against the USA U-19 Women’s team, summing it to a maiden and four wickets in the over.
 She won Player of the Match in UAE's first game of the tournament, by scoring 23 and bowling with figures of 2/22 against Scotland.
 She scored 62 runs and took six wickets in the tournament.